 The clinician should suspect the Zika virus Infection in any patient that presents with fever, rash, arthralgia, conjunctivitis, and headache, with a recent history of traveling to an area endemic with the Zika virus, especially pregnant mothers due to the risk of microcephaly.

 Prevention of Zika Fever

 - Avoid sleeping outdoors, and sleep in a room with air-conditioning where the windows and doors have physical barriers (screens) to prevent the entry of mosquitoes inside

 - If you have to sleep outdoors, use a mosquito net to avoid getting a bite by infected mosquitoes

 - Covering the clothes with permethrin, but avoid applying the permethrin on the skin

 The CDC recommends postponing travel to areas endemic with the Zika virus for pregnant women due to the risk of delivering their babies with microcephaly.
 Pregnant women who must travel to those areas should strictly apply the previously mentioned preventive methods and tell their health care providers about the travel.

 Treatment of Zika Fever

 - Bed rest

-- Analgesics and antipyretics, such as acetaminophen, to relieve the fever and the associated join and muscle pain.
+- Analgesics and antipyretics, such as acetaminophen, to relieve the fever and the associated joint and muscle pain.
 Avoid talking Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)